Written by: Mary Pothier

 Installing rubber floor mats or tiles in stalls and barn aisles will help prevent your horse from slipping when he comes in with icy hooves.

-Prepare your horse
+Prepare your horse for icy conditions

 There are plenty of options out there when it comes to winter gear for your horse, but what does he really need to get by?